Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild

 \mypar{2D and 3D correlation.} A common assumption in urban scenes is that objects rest on a ground plane and appear smaller with depth.
 To verify if that is true generally, we compute correlations.
-We find that 2D $y$ and 3D $z$ depth.
-We find that such attributes are indeed fairly correlated in \datasetout at $0.524$, but \textit{significantly} less in \datasetin at $0.006$ correlation.
-Similarly, the correlation between relative 2D object size ($\sqrt{h \cdot w}$) and $z$ is $0.543$ and $0.102$ respectively.
-This confirms our intuition that common assumptions in urban scenes do not hold well in other domains, thus making the problem more challenging overall.
+We find that 2D $y$ and 3D $z$ are indeed fairly correlated in \datasetout at $0.524$, but \textit{significantly} less in \datasetin at $0.006$.
+Similarly, relative 2D object size ($\sqrt{h \cdot w}$) and $z$ correlation is $0.543$ and $0.102$ respectively.
+This confirms our claim that common assumptions in urban scenes are not generally true, making the task challenging.

-\mypar{Category statistics.} Fig.~\ref{fig:dataset_stats}(c) plots the distribution of instances across the 97 categories of \dataset.
-The long-tail suggests that low-shot object detection in both 2D and 3D will be critical for performance.
-In this work, we want to focus on large-scale and diverse 3D objects, which is comparably unexplored.
-We therefore filter and focus on categories that have at least $1000$ annotations in 3D.
-This leaves 50 diverse categories including \emph{chair, sofa, laptop, table, cup, shoes, books, window, car, truck, pedestrian} and many more, with 19 common categories having more than 10k instances.
+\mypar{Category statistics.} Fig.~\ref{fig:dataset_stats}(c) plots the distribution of instances across the 98 categories of \dataset.
+The long-tail suggests that low-shot recognition in both 2D and 3D will be critical for performance.
+In this work, we want to focus on large-scale and diverse 3D recognition, which is comparably unexplored.
+We therefore filter and focus on categories with at least $1000$ instances.
+This leaves 50 diverse categories including \emph{chair, sofa, laptop, table, books, car, truck, pedestrian} and more, 19 of which have more than 10k instances.
 We provide more per-category details in the Appendix.